srsran/srsRAN_4G/README.md

 ===============

 The following parts are available:
- * Physical Broadcast channel (PBCH) eNodeB and UE part.
-The UE supports multi-antenna transmitters
+ * Physical Channels: PBCH, PCFICH, PDCCH, PHICH, PDSCH eNodeB and UE side
  * Synchronization and CFO estimation/correction
  * Equalization
- * UE receiver verified with live LTE signals
+ * UE receiver (MIB + SIB1 decoding) verified with live LTE signals

 Hardware
 ========

 The library currently uses Ettus Universal Hardware Driver (UHD).
 Thus, any hardware supported by UHD can be used.
 There is no sampling rate conversion, therefore the hardware should support 30.72 MHz clock in order to work correctly with LTE sampling frequencies and decode signals from live LTE base stations.
+We are using the B210 USRP.

 Download & Install Instructions